Ricoledan/Ricoledan/README.md

 # Yerrr!
 I'm Ricardo 👋🏾

-Currently doing research and development @Deloitte.
+Currently doing research and development.

 I design intelligent systems at the intersection of AI, blockchain, and quantum technologies.
 My work is rooted in systems thinking and driven by cross-domain innovation—transforming complex research into scalable,